antmicro/verilog-power-analysis-workflows/README.md

 ### Process model sources with Yosys and OpenROAD

-For power consumption report generation you will need to prepare simulated model sources for `Yosys` synthesis and `OpenROAD` place and route step in the `OpenROAD-flow-scripts` project directory.
-Example workflows uses the `asap7` platform.
-Copy design contents from `example` directory to `OpenROAD-flow-scripts/flow/designs/asap7/ibex/` and `OpenROAD-flow-scripts/flow/designs/src/ibex`:
+For power consumption report generation you will need to prepare simulated model sources for `Yosys` synthesis and `OpenROAD` place and route steps in the `OpenROAD-flow-scripts` project directory.
+The example workflow uses the `asap7` platform.
+Copy the design contents from  the `example` directory to `OpenROAD-flow-scripts/flow/designs/asap7/ibex/` and `OpenROAD-flow-scripts/flow/designs/src/ibex`:

 <!-- name="copy-model-sources" -->
 ```